-Once you arrive at the islands on your Islas Marietas tour and the boat is anchors along side the islands, the crew brings out the kayaks, stand up paddle boards and snorkeling gear.
-While some people are doing these activities, others, in small groups, are taken to see the beach and some caves on the side of the island.
+When you arrive at the islands on your Islas Marietas tour, the crew anchors the boat and brings out kayaks, stand up paddle boards and snorkeling gear.
+They split us into groups so while some people are kayaking, others, in small groups, go to another beach to see some caves on the side of the island.

 It’s mandatory to wear your life preserver but shoes, sunglasses or cameras are not allowed.
-They don’t want anything added to the ongoing clean up.
-However, I think a GoPro would be acceptable if it’s secured correctly.
+They don’t want you to lose or add to the ongoing clean up.
 No drones are allowed.

-Since access to to the Hidden Beach was off limits that day, they did, at least, move the boat closer to the entrance where you would normally access it to get a look at the opening.
+Since Hidden Beach wasn’t open, they did at least, move the boat closer to the entrance to the beach so we could get a look.

-Hidden Beach can only accessed at low tide.
-If you do get the chance to go and see it, remember: you need to be a good swimmer to get there.
-You will be swimming from the boat, through a cave like entrance into the crater area.
+Hidden Beach is only accessible at low tide.
+To get to the beach you need to be a good swimmer.
+You have to swim from the boat, through a cave like entrance, into the crater area.
 The water is a bit rough at the opening.
 Also no one under 12 is allowed to go.

 There was water and juice available the entire cruise but once all the water activities wer finished, they served lunch and opened the bar for margaritas and beer.

-Lunch was ceviche and three other type salads.
+Lunch was ceviche and two other kinds of salads.
 Ceviche is fresh fish that “cooks” in lime juice.
-It’s typically served with crackers or tortilla chips and hot sauce.
+It’s a specialty of this area.
 The ceviche was good but the other salads were just adequate.
 There did have other snacks for purchase but they are pricey.

-On the return trip to the marina, there was music, dancing and some games for those that want to participate.
-Once again though, they didn’t make you feel like you had to.
+On the return trip to the marina, the crew tries to make it fun, so, there was music, dancing and some games for guests that want to participate.
 The music didn’t bother me but I’ve read other reviews where people didn’t like the afternoon activities.